aquasecurity/aws-marketplace-eks-byol/README-BYOL.md

   ```shell
   aquactl deploy csp
   ```
+  Here's an example of how the output looks like:
   ![aquactl output](https://github.com/manasiprabhavalkar/aws-marketplace-eks-byol/blob/version4.6.20099/aquactl-output.png)

 </details>

 ### Scenario 3: Production EKS Multi-Cluster
-This section is for you if you have multiple EKS clusters in your environment and want to secure them using Aqua.
+This section is for you if you have multiple EKS clusters in your environment and want to use Aqua as a single pane of glass solution to manage and secure all of them.

-Once Aqua CSP is deployed you can manage the other EKS clusters in your environment by installing an Aqua agent on them.
+Since now multiple cloud-native environments are communicating back to Aqua, the aqua-gateway component also has to be exposed along with the Web interface.
+Aquactl enables you to do that with an additional flag.
+Once Aqua CSP is deployed you can manage the other EKS clusters by installing an Aqua agent on them that can connect back to the Aqua control-plane.

-**<details><summary>Deployment</summary>**
+**<details><summary>Deployment Steps</summary>**

   ### Architecture Diagram
   ![Deployment Scenario 3](https://github.com/manasiprabhavalkar/aws-marketplace-eks-byol/blob/version4.6.20099/Deployment_Scenario3.png)